alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 Meanwhile [Java 7 was just released](https://en.wikipedia.org/wiki/Java_%28programming_language%29#Versions)
 but not widely adopted
 (and [Oracle had just bought Sun](https://en.wikipedia.org/wiki/Sun_acquisition_by_Oracle) a year ago).

+If you want to have a long and prosperous career you can either look for some obscure niche where there is no competition
+(think COBOL programmers today), or update your skills constantly.

+One of my favorite stories was of a mainframe programmer.

 ### Teach Others